IBM/deploy-app-using-tekton-on-kubernetes/README.md

    Events:              <none>
 ```

-Once completed, you should see following message on your terminal:
+Once completed, you should see the following message on your terminal:

 ```
 Status: